OracleSiebel/ConfiguringSiebel/ExampleCode/DISA/UniversalDISAHandler/README.md

             ![UI Object Expression Files List Applet](./3.1.3.png "UI Object Expression Files List Applet")

     4. Log out Siebel and log in again, to make the changes take effect.

-3. Put code snippet in DISALOYMemberListPM.js into the click event handler of Phone button on the applet.

 ## DISA Plugin